Apple's 4G iPad debuts early, quietly in Australia

 So far, the company has sold 55 million iPads since it was launched in 2010.

-Tablet sales are expected to increase to 326 million by 2015 with Apple largely dominating the market, according to research firm Gartner.
+Tablet sales are expected to increase to 326 million buy 2015 with Apple largely dominating the market, according to research firm Gartner.

 ($1 = 0.9574 Australian dollars)

-(Additional reporting by Narayanan Somasundaram in Sydney and Noel Randewich in San Francisco,; Editing by Edwin Chan, Sanjeev Miglani, Maureen Bavdek and Richard Chang)
+(Reporting by Lincoln Feast and Narayanan Somasundaram and in Sydney and Poornima Gupta in San Francisco; Editing by Sanjeev Miglani and Maureen Bavdek)